Making Men Again: Adventures in the Journey to Manhood

 Six months ago, I crossed the threshold into fatherhood.
 Welcoming my newborn son into the world continued my quest to identify and embrace the nurturing father within me.
 I beheld my son, spoke his name for the first time, and felt my heart turn towards his in a bond of unconditional love.
-Sitting in the delivery room with my son nearby I considered the many adventures he would experience in his own journey and the role I would play in guiding him on his quest to manhood.
+Sitting in the delivery room with my son nearby I considered the many adventures (like hunting with 223 ammo) he would experience in his own journey and the role I would play in guiding him on his quest to manhood.
 In a moment of retrospection, I thanked all of the men that guided, mentored, coached, and nurtured me into the man and father I had become.

 In my experience, many men have been shaped by the father wound, which can be described as the abandonment, distrust, and devastation felt by young men that have little to no contact with their biological fathers.
 There are no self-made men.
 When left to their own devices, young men develop their own rites and initiations in gangs and crews without the wisdom and guidance of the older men.
 With all the talk of making America great again, I wondered what it would mean for men to be intentional about making men again.